CSCI-4611-Spring-2024/Assignments/Assignment-2/README.md

 npm run build
 ```

 This compiles your TypeScript program into a JavaScript bundle that will be placed in the `dist` folder.
-To complete your submission, you should commit the contents of the `dist` folder and then push to GitHub.
+To complete your submission, you should commit your code changes **and** the contents of the `dist` folder to your repository, and then push to GitHub.
 This will trigger a server-side workflow that will automatically deploy your build as a website on GitHub pages.
 Note that you may need to wait a minute or two for the deployment to become active.

 Make sure to test everything by pointing your web browser at the GitHub pages URL for your repository: